swiftlang/swiftly/README.md

    . "/Users/<USERNAME>/.swiftly/env.sh"
    ```

 3. Remove the swfitly home and bin directories.
-The default location is `~/.swiftpm`.
+The default location might be `~/.swiftpm` or `.local/share/swiftly`

 4. Restart your shell and check you have correctly removed the swiftly environment.